 - Develop and maintain documented procedures for the above

 - Maintain required records

-The Qualified Individual (“QI”)
+Selecting A Qualified Individual (“QI”)

-A key concept within the FSMA rules by FDA is the “Qualified Individual”, referred to by some as the “QI.”
-The idea is that anyone with a key responsibility that may impact food safety of products, should be specifically qualified for that role through a combination of job experience, knowledge, and training.
-In essence it comes down to employee competence, similar to any GFSI audit or ISO-based audit.
-It makes sense if you consider it; anyone who is involved in approving or verifying suppliers, assessing hazards, or maintaining documentation, should be qualified to do so.
+A key concept within the FSMA rule is the “Qualified Individual,”.
+The idea is that anyone with a critical responsibility that may impact food safety of products should be specially qualified for that role through a combination of job experience, knowledge, and training.
+In essence, it comes down to employee competence, similar to any GFSI audit or ISO-based audit.
+It makes sense if you consider it; anyone who approves or verifies suppliers, assesses hazards, or maintains documentation, should be qualified to do so.

-FSV Rule Versus Preventive Controls
+Implementing The FSVP Rule With Preventive Controls

 - First, make sure you understand the requirements of the regulation.
 If this involves training, be sure to get it.

 - Next, identify critical roles required by the regulation, and whom your organization relies on to complete those roles.

 - Last, ensure that you have a sound system for tracking documents and records.
 We strongly recommend a cloud-based system, whether something like Dropbox, Google Documents, or a paid provider.
 You need to have records readily available.